Xiphe/WP-Project-Update-API/readme.md

 It is required that you change your plugin code so the update requests will not be send to wordpress.org but to your server.

-I am currently developing a wordpress subframework for handling this.
+I am currently developing a Wordpress sub-framework for handling this.
 Keep watching [THEUPDATES standalone](https://github.com/Xiphe/-THE-UPDATES-standalone) for more to come.

 I have not tested it but it should work as well with the plugin and theme files of the [Automatic Theme & Plugin Updater](https://github.com/jeremyclark13/automatic-theme-plugin-update) from jeremyclark13.
-Which, btw can also be a grat alternative to this project if you want to keep your plugin code completly on your server.
+Which, btw. can also be a great alternative to this project if you want to keep your plugin code completely on your server.

 Props